njl/progcom/README.md

 and doesn't feel very scalable.
 This is my first step towards understanding how to scale the whole thing.

 Configuring the Applications
 ------------------------
-As currently configured, the application connects to a local postgresql database in the normal place, with username test and password test.
+As currently configured, the application connects to a local postgresql database.
+With username, password, and database name 'test'.
+The unit tests will create the tables for you, or I presume you can do something like `psql test < tables.sql`.

 The application picks up configuration from environment variables.
 I like to use the envdir tool, but you can set them however you like.
 A complete set of